 (a) First, GB wanted to secure delivery of the goods at the contract price under the GB-BASP Contract because GB was committed to onward sales of those goods and would have had to pay more to secure replacement goods from the market, given rising market prices at the time, if BASP cancelled the GB-BASP Contract.

 (b) Second, GB was prepared to pay FJYD because GB thought that FJYD’s factory was producing and supplying to BASP the goods under the GB-BASP Contract.
-To be clear, GB does not plead or argue that there was any alleged mistake of fact in respect of this second reason.

 (c) Third, GB (mistakenly) believed that BASP was an affiliated company of FJYD.